-The history of natural disasters is peppered with storms, floods, and even asteroids, but some of the most fascinating disasters came from deep within the Earth itself thanks to volcanoes.
+The history of natural disasters is peppered with storms, floods, and even asteroids, but some of the most fascinating disasters have come from deep within the Earth itself thanks to volcanoes.
 Eruptions like the one that buried Pompeii, Italy, are prominently featured in grade school history lessons, but few volcanoes had such a dramatic and devastating impact as that of Mount Tambora.
-This volcano produced such a violent eruption in 1815 that it shielded the Earth from the intense summer sunlight, leading to 1816 becoming “The Year Without a Summer.”
+This volcano produced such a violent eruption in 1815 that it shielded the Earth from the sun's radiation, cooling the Northern Hemisphere and making 1816 “the year without a summer.”

 Indonesia is home to some of the busiest geological activity in the world.
 The eruption of Indonesia’s Krakatoa on August 27, 1883, is one of the most infamous volcanic disasters in recorded history, killing tens of thousands of people and affecting weather around the world for months after the eruption.
-However, just a few decades before it, Mount Tambora unleashed an eruption worse than Krakatoa, Washington’s Mount Saint Helens, and even Pompeii’s Vesuvius.
+However, just a few decades before it, Mount Tambora unleashed an eruption worse than Krakatoa, Washington’s Mount St. Helens, and even Pompeii’s Vesuvius.

 Tambora registered a VEI-7 on the Volcanic Explosivity Index, a metric that measures the size of volcanic eruptions on a scale from VEI-0 (non-explosive) to VEI-8 (megacolossal).
 Krakatoa measured a VEI-6, while Mount St. Helens and Vesuvius both rated a VEI-5.